chrisnguyn/google-drive-mockup/README.md

        $ python3 src/main.py

-2. The server should now be started, navigate to `http://localhost/` in your browser and enjoy!
+2. The server should now be started, navigate to `http://localhost:5000` in your browser and enjoy!

-3. Note - if on Windows and not using Docker, you might need to go into `src/main.py` and change `app.run(host='0.0.0.0')` to `app.run(host='127.0.0.1')` (I develop on a Mac and it's working quite fine, but my friends stress tested this for me and it's a little wonky on Windows)
+3. Note - if on Windows and not using Docker, you may need to go into `src/main.py` and change `app.run(host='0.0.0.0')` to `app.run(host='127.0.0.1')` (I develop on a Mac and it's works fine, but my friends stress tested this for me and it's a little wonky on their Windows machines!)

+## Future Improvements
+There are several things I would like to add onto this project in the future should I keep working on this, namely:

+1. User authentication (be able register with an email / password)
+2. Suggested tags with image recognition on uploading files (using OpenCV)
+3. Have ephemeral based file sharing sessions with friends (using some socket magic)

-# Miscellaneous
+## Miscellaneous
 I documented a lot of the process in making this project in a design document which you can view [here](https://github.com/chrisngyn/shopify-file-repo/blob/main/src/static/media/designdocument.pdf).

 This project was made with much love by Christopher Nguyen :heart: